themattmayfield/filemaker-webdirect-record/README.md

 ### Basic Steps
 1. In Filemaker go to Manage Scripts / Scripts Workspace and create a new script.

 2. In Filemaker go to Manage Database and create a new field in the table associated with your layout.
 Call The field is just going to be a duplicate of the RecordID.
-Here is exactly what it should look like, but you can call the field whatever you liker.
+Here is exactly what it should look like, but you can call the field whatever you like:

 ![Script](/img/database_field.png)

 3. In your HTML page, link to the newly created Filemaker script:
 - this is how the link is set up.